 - Not online (too bad) Quality Comes to City Hall [updated with link to purchase it, sadly again Harvard failed to understand how to manage content in the internet age and the broken link was removed], Joseph Sensenbrenner, Harvard Business Review.

 I also ran across this essay/application by Michael Masterson, former Police officer in Madison:

 Our continuous organizational improvement journey continued in 1986 when Chief David Couper designated me as team leader of a project team to explore the concept of the Experimental Police District – a study of changing the traditional paramilitary hierarchical profession which emphasized control of its employees as well as its citizens to a new philosophy based on quality management tenets.
 Both would now be called customers.
 This change effort was premised on developing quality from the inside – out.
 By developing a new leadership philosophy we called “The 12 Principles of Quality Leadership”, we saw improved workplace conditions and employees attitudes which then led to community benefits of improved neighborhood conditions, reduced victimization, reduction of fear, increased citizen involvement, and increased satisfaction with police.

-By the way he got the job as Boise Police Chief
+By the way he got the job [the broken link was removed] as Boise Police Chief

 - Transformation and Redesign at the White House Communications Agency (pdf format) by March Laree Jacques explores how Deming and Ackoff’s ideas were applied in a public sector setting.

-- Quality Improvement and Government: Ten Hard Lessons From the Madison Experienceby David C. Couper, Chief of Police, City of Madison, Wisconsin, USA.
+- Quality Improvement and Government: Ten Hard Lessons From the Madison Experience [the broken link was removed and replaced by a link to the articles hosted by the Public Sector Continuous Improvement site] by David C. Couper, Chief of Police, City of Madison, Wisconsin, USA.